ESight: History

 The eSight 3 was released in February 2017.
 In May 2017, Time magazine included eSight on its list of “The Best Tech of 2017 So Far.”

-The current generation, eSight 4 was released in early 2020.
+eSight 4 was released in early 2020.

+In 2022 eSight entered into a partnership with Gentex Corporation of Zeeland, Michigan to develop the next generation device, eSight Go. eSight assets were acquired by Gentex Corporation in 2023, first announced in January of 2024.

+The 5th generation device, eSight Go was released in 2024.

 Specifications

-eSight includes two HD color displays, one in front of each eye, with prescription lenses tailored to the user’s particular prescription.
-The displays integrate dual independent and high contrast OLED screens, 1024x768 resolution and a 37.5 degree field-of-view.
-The camera on the front of the device captures video in Ultra HD at 21.5 MP and allows for up to 24x zoom. eSight’s user interface also features HDMI and USB inputs, Bluetooth, Wi-Fi and removable SD cards.
+eSight includes two HD color displays, one in front of each eye, with prescription lenses tailored to the user's particular prescription.
+The displays integrate dual independent, high contrast OLED screens, 1024x768 resolution and a 37.5 degree field-of-view.
+The camera on the front of the device captures video in Ultra HD at 21.5 MP and allows for up to 24x zoom. eSight's user interface also features HDMI and USB inputs, Bluetooth, Wi-Fi and removable SD cards.